Contents

 We are taking a different approach for this session.
-Typically we focus on addressing client questions, but this time we are going to focus on client goal TYPES.
+Typically we focus on addressing client questions, but this time we are going to focus on client goal types.

 You are going to see how 3 highly individualized cases can be built and assessed.